Approved Skippers Applications

 - Information on any illness or disability (angina, diabetes, epilepsy, etc.) that may be relevant to your capacity as a skipper.

-There are approximately 200 approved skippers who charter the three CSSA yachts for weekend and weekly cruising and racing events throughout the year.
-Training events are factored in, often combined with the long summer cruises which enable those undertaking coastal skipper and yachtmaster qualifications to sail alongside those learning to sail for the first time, or those wanting to gain offshore sailing experience through a well managed crew bureau.
+There are currently around 200 approved skippers who charter the CSSA yachts for weekend and weekly cruising and racing events throughout the year.
+Training events are factored in, often combined with the long summer cruises which enable those undertaking RYA coastal skipper courses or preparing for yachtmaster qualifications to sail alongside those learning to sail for the first time.

-The CSSA, voluntarily, requires its Divisions to operate the Association’s yachts accordance with the Marine Coast Guard Agency’s [MCA] (Code of Practice – The safety of small commercial sailing vessels).
+The CSSA voluntarily requires its Divisions to operate the Association’s yachts in accordance with the Maritime and Coastguard Agency’s (MCA) Code of Practice – The safety of small commercial sailing vessels (CoP).
 Skippers are expected to be familiar with the CoP.
-In particular, Skippers must follow the advice on competence and manning set out in Annex 7 of the CoP and be familiar with the operation of the yacht’s hardware and the documentation and procedures for handover as set out in Annex 8 of the CoP.
-See also Section 26 and Annexes 3, 7, and 8 of the MGN 280, extracts below.
-Civil Service Ocean Racing Club skippers must also be familiar with Royal Ocean Racing Club rules.
+In particular, skippers must follow the advice on competence and manning set out in Annex 7 of the CoP and be familiar with the operation of the yacht’s hardware and the documentation and procedures for handover as set out in Annex 8 of the CoP.
+See also Section 26 and Annexes 3, 7, and 8 of the MGN 280 (extracts below).
+Civil Service Offshore Racing Club skippers must also be familiar with Royal Ocean Racing Club (RORC) rules.

-CSSA Coastal Skippers shall plan to remain within 20 miles of a safe haven (Area Category 3 of Annex 3, MGN 280.)
-The Division operating a yacht may grant permission for a Coastal Skipper to venture beyond 20 miles from a safe haven provided the crew are aware that this is outside the terms of the Code for commercial operation for a Skipper with a coastal certificate AND the Division is satisfied that it has discharged its responsibilities as the managing agent in accordance with CSSA’s policy in this respect.
+CSSA Coastal Skippers shall plan to remain within 20 miles of a safe haven (Area Category 3 of Annex 3, MGN 280).
+The Division operating a yacht may grant permission for a Coastal Skipper to venture beyond 20 miles from a safe haven provided the crew are aware that this is outside the terms of the CoP for commercial operation for a skipper with a coastal certificate, AND the Division is satisfied that it has discharged its responsibilities as the managing agent in accordance with CSSA’s policy in this respect.

 CSSA will delegate its duties where possible.